cavalryjim/agilephd_blog/content/posts/llm_langchain_revisited.md

 ### Passing Arguments

-When I demoing the previous version of this code, I was immediately challenged with "How can we pass arguments?".
+When demoing the previous version of this code, I was immediately challenged with "How can we pass arguments?".
 First, I gave a psuedo explanation mentioning Flask & Heroku or Django & Elastic Beanstalk.
 Next, I add `import sys` and a `print(sys.argv)` to the code.
 If you have never used `sys.argv`, it is provides a list of the script name and any other objects that happen to be part of the python call to the script.

 ### Adding Structure